matthewwachter/td-sourcerer/README.md

 	- **name** - The name of the source.
 	- **source** - A JSON dictionary that contains all of the source's parameters and their respective attributes.

-- **onTransitionComplete(index, name, source)** - Called when the transition to a new source has completed
+- **onTransitionComplete(index, name, source)** - Called when the transition to a new source has completed.
 	- **index** - The index of the source.
 	- **name** - The name of the source.
 	- **source** - A JSON dictionary that contains all of the source's parameters and their respective attributes.